This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 In 2013 it rose from the ashes again when a group of locals committed to restoring its former glory serving up food and music to the people of Jackson.

-We went with The Iron Horse signature dish the Navajo Chicken, breast grilled over open fire with sautéed mushrooms & onions and topped with monterey jack cheese.
+We went with The Iron Horse signature dish the Navajo Chicken, breast grilled over an open fire with sautéed mushrooms & onions and topped with Monterrey jack cheese.

 You can choose from a wide variety of burgers, sandwiches, salads, and fajitas and they have a Sunday brunch of waffles and omelets.